rong-jin/extract_nodout_data/README.md

-Below is an example of a GitHub README file for this project:

----

 # Nodout Field Data Extractor

 This project contains a Python script that extracts specific field data from a nodout file with fixed-width formatting.
 It is designed to process data blocks based on configurable parameters such as starting line, line offset, and block length.
 The script also writes the extracted data to an output file and returns the data as a list of blocks.